jefferyyuan/ProgrammingExercises/README.md

 #ProgrammingExercises

-*This project is consist of my programming exercises, including Data Structure, Operator, Sorting, Exercises from "Cracking Coding Interview" and other General Issues*
+*This project consists of my programming exercises, including Data Structure, Operator, Sorting, Exercises from "Cracking Coding Interview" and other General Issues*

 ======
 ###CONTENT